seregeu/kmzi_server/README.md

 # spyserver
-Simple example of server to retrieve spicific information from mobile spy agent.
+Simple example of server which retrieves spicific information from mobile spy agent.